csforza/Scape-Scan/README.md

 Finally, there is also an option to just scan the Nmap Top 1000 ports without having to input any ports.

-I had designed this in preparation for the OSCP exam, in order that I can do some quick enumeration while having the program do a more full scan in the background while doing enumeration.
+I had designed this in preparation for the OSCP exam, in order that I can do some quick enumeration while having the program do a more full scan in the background.

 I have colorized the output for easier viewing and made the program print out a list of all the open ports as well.